 The Touro University California Faculty Senate is a vital organization of over 100 members.

-The Senate plays a significant role in the governing the University through the establishing faculty and educational standards, involvement in faculty contracts and salaries, rank and promotion of faculty, participation in long-range planning and development and serving as the link between faculty and administration.
+The Senate plays a significant role in the governance of the University by establishing faculty and educational standards, involvement in faculty contracts and salaries, rank and promotion of faculty, participation in long-range planning and development, and serving as the link between faculty and administration.